Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 ```

 **Point Out:**
-- "Notice the warning logs—these go to Application Insights in production."
+- "Notice the warning logs - these go to Application Insights in production."
-- "The update is quarantined automatically—doesn't deploy to endpoints."
+- "The update is quarantined automatically - doesn't deploy to endpoints."
 - "Event is queued for security team review."

 ---